-Statistics are an important factor when measuring the investment worthiness of a product or security.
-We’ll focus on these descriptive statistics in this chapter:
+Statistics are an important tool for evaluating the investment worthiness of a product or security.
+This chapter focuses on these descriptive statistics:

 A security obtains annual returns of 10%, 15%, 5%, and -7% over the past four years.
 What is the mean of the annual returns?